open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

 instead.

 This is because the exporter does not implement any retry logic as it sends cumulative metrics data.
-This means that data will be preserved even if some exports fail.
+This means that in the long-term data will be preserved even if failed exports are dropped in the interim.

 For example, consider a situation where a user increments a Counter instrument 5 times and an export happens between each increment.
 If the